Milkdromeda-333/makeup-market/DOCS.md

 ## Known bugs:

-- Sneak peek section in home calls twice
+- Sneak peek section in home/products context calls twice

 - Many images dont load.
 Would like to fix that somehow.
 Either by filtering them out, or replacing hte broken link.

+- Cart reciept modal is not responsive

 ## To be updated/upgraded/changed: